streamlit/docs/content/library/api/data/dataframe.md

 <Tip>

 This page only contains information on the `st.dataframe` API.
-For a deeper dive into working with DataFrames read [Dataframes](/library/advanced-features/dataframes).
+For a deeper dive into working with dataframes read [Dataframes](/library/advanced-features/dataframes).
+If you want to let users interactively edit dataframes, check out [`st.data_editor`](/library/api-reference/data/st.data_editor).

 </Tip>